There was a problem loading the comments.

 Print

-INX operated Internet Exchange Points offer a BGP Route Server (BGP-RS) service to make the process of sharing prefixes between peers easy. see here https://www.inx.net.za/display/pub/INX+Services#INXServices-BGPRouteServer for more information this.
+All INX operated Internet Exchange Points offer a BGP Route Server (BGP-RS) service to make the process of sharing prefixes between peers easy.
+There's more detail about how this operates here: https://www.inx.net.za/display/pub/INX+Services#INXServices-BGPRouteServer

 Some peers, peer with the BGP-RS but do not send any prefixes to the BGP-RS.
 They use the data they receive from the BGP-RS to decide where to route traffic.
-For networks that operate in this manner, you will need to setup bilateral peering sessions with each other, in order to receive traffic from them.
+For networks that operate in this manner, you MUST setup bilateral peering sessions with each other, in order to receive traffic from them.

-There are other peers that do not peer with the RS for various reasons.
-Some of these networks are happy to setup bilateral sessions if you meet their peering policy critera.
-This is known as selective peering.
+There are other peers that do not peer with the BGP-RS for their own various reasons.
+Some of these networks are happy to setup bilateral sessions if you meet their peering policy criteria.

-Many of the larger CDNs have moved to an automated methods for BGP sessions configuration, and often require you to log into their portal to setup peering sessions.
+Many of the larger CDNs have moved to an automated methods for BGP sessions configuration, and often require you to log into their own specific portals to setup peering sessions.
+This is outside of the control of INX, but, it is important for you to note that if you don't complete the processes that they setup, then you are unlikely to receive traffic from them, and thus not make the best use of your peering port.

-Below are some of the CDNs and how to request peering.
+Below are some of the CDNs and how to request peering from them.

 Cloudflare